Skip to searchSkip to main content

 • ADAS features can be found in Build Sheet or Owners Manual.

-• Perform Dynamic System Verification (DSV).
+• Perform Dynamic System Verification (DSV), formal road test that includes engaging ADAS features.

 • Perform Road Test.